Local meat market sees more customers but less product

-EAST MOLINE, Ill — Area grocery stores are limiting the amount of meat customers can buy.
-It's because supply shortages as some meat plants have closed due to COVID-19.
+EAST MOLINE, Ill — Area grocery stores are limiting the amount of meat customers can buy due to supply shortages as meat processing plants close due to COVID-19.

-Cattlemen's Meat Market in East Moline meat market is seeing double the amount of customers, but is having a more difficult time finding product.
+Cattlemen's Meat Market in East Moline is seeing double the amount of customers, but is having a more difficult time finding product.

 "Grocery stores are running out of meat, we haven`t yet, but we are finding it harder and harder to get more product in," Cattlemen's co-owner Dan Haskins said.